On the multiplicity formula for discrete automorphic representations of disconnected tori: The Tate--Nakayama duality for hypercohomology

 By the five lemma, the vertical map in the middle must be an isomorphism, because all the other four are so.
-We have thus shown \begin{prop} The pairing (\ref{pairingv2}) induces a functorial isomorphism
+This concludes the construction of Tate--Nakayama duality for hypercohomology: \begin{prop}[\cite{kottwitz1999foundations}] The pairing~\eqref{TN-hyper-pairing} induces a functorial isomorphism